AlgoLab/HapCHAT-experiments/README.md

-The workflow uses the statistical-phasing tool [SHAPEIT](http://shapeit.fr) and the [Genome Analysis Toolkit (GATK)](https://software.broadinstitute.org/gatk/), both of which cannot be re-distributed due to their licensing.
+The workflow uses the statistical-phasing tool [SHAPEIT](http://shapeit.fr) and the [Genome Analysis Toolkit (GATK)](https://software.broadinstitute.org/gatk/), both of which cannot be re-distributed due to the way they are licensed.
 Before starting the workflow, you need to install them manually.

 ### SHAPEIT